Halal Flavours: A Guide to the Moscow's Best Spots

 Vysota 5642

 Named after the western summit of Mount Elbrus, Vysota 5642 is a refined tribute to Caucasian cuisine in the heart of Moscow.
+The restaurant is widely known for combining regional culinary traditions with contemporary fine dining, making it a popular stop for both locals and visitors exploring the city’s gastronomic scene.
 The restaurant sources seasonal ingredients from the foothills of the Caucasus, bringing mountain freshness to an urban table.
 Chef Eldar Isaev, born in Baku and with over 15 years of culinary experience, reinterprets regional recipes with precision and flair.
 His menu combines authenticity with his own creative vision to craft dishes that feel both rooted and elevated.
+Expect fragrant herbs, charcoal-grilled meats, домашние сыры, свежую выпечку, and carefully balanced spices inspired by the cuisines of the Caucasus region.
 Elegant interiors, attentive service, and a warm, generous atmosphere make Vysota 5642 a destination.
+The restaurant’s spacious halls, stylish design, and relaxed pace create an ideal setting for long dinners, celebrations, and immersive local dining experiences in the centre of the capital.

 Address: Bolshoy Cherkasskiy Lane 15/17